Powered by iMapBuilder

 Utah: The Utah bill (S.B.
 184 sponsored by Stephen H. Urquhart) was our 25th electronics recycling bill signed into law by Governor Gary Herbert.
 This law prohibits manufacturers of desktop and laptop computers, tablets, keyboards, printers, televisions, and television peripherals (DVD player, VCR, etc.) from offering their devices for sale unless the manufacturer meets certain reporting requirements to the Department of Environmental Quality.
 It also prohibits a manufacturer from offering their consumer electronic devices for sale in the state unless the manufacturer establishes and implements a public education program.
 Lastly, it authorizes a local government to enter into an arrangement with a manufacturer to facilitate consumer electronics recycling.
 There are no recycling goals established by this new law.
 There is also no landfill ban.

-Vermont: Vermont’s law, which becomes effective July 1st, calls for the adoption of a “Standard Plan for the Collection and Recycling of Electronic Devices.”
+Vermont: Vermont’s law calls for the adoption of a “Standard Plan for the Collection and Recycling of Electronic Devices.”
 Through a competitive bidding process, a third party will be hired by the Department of Environmental Conservation to implement this Standard Plan.
-The Vermont law will offer free collection and recycling of televisions, computers, monitors and printers to Vermont households, charities, school districts, and businesses that employ less than ten people.
+The Vermont law offers free collection and recycling of televisions, computers, monitors and printers to Vermont households, charities, school districts, and businesses that employ less than ten people.
 A disposal ban on covered devices was effective January 2011.